pluggles/OperatingSystems/README.md

 # OperatingSystems
-a coolection of my Operating Systems work
+a collection of my Operating Systems work